Community Safety

 Reed College Emergency Response Plan

-• Protect life and safety.
+• Protect life and safety

-• Reduce property and environmental damage.
+• Reduce property and environmental damage

-• Minimize disruption and economic losses.
+• Minimize disruption and economic losses

-• Shorten the recovery period.
+• Shorten the recovery period

 Scope and Definition

 An emergency is defined as a sudden state of danger that occurs unexpectedly and that demands immediate action to protect the health and safety of individuals within the institution.
-The following are examples of emergency situations:
+The following are some examples of emergency situations:

 • Bomb threat